-Compiled by Father John Forman, Priest in Charge, St. Elizabeth Episcopal Church, Burien, Washington
+Compiled by Father John Forman, Rector, St. Elizabeth Episcopal Church, Burien, Washington

 Holy Objects, Holy Actions, Holy Moments

 Ablutions: Ceremonial washing of communion vessels after communion or the ceremonial washing of the presider’s hands.

 Absolutions: A declaration by a bishop or priest, or provisionally by a deacon or lay minister, pronouncing forgiveness by God to those who have confessed their sins and repented.
 Absolutions can be made collectively at the Eucharist or Daily Offices, or individually at the Reconciliation of a Penitent.

 Acolyte: (Middle English acolit, from Greek akoloutho, “follower, attendant”) Also called a server, the term refers to those who carry a candle in processions and at other times during the liturgy.
 In Roman Catholicism, the term applies to a minor clerical order but it is a lay function in the Episcopal church.

 Acclamation: A versicle and response of praise at the beginning of the Eucharist and other services.
 The “memorial acclamation” is the response of the people during the Eucharistic Prayer.